spaconference/spa-handbook/mailing-lists.md

 programme@, conference@ and website@ (and usually, but not in 2020, marketing@)

 It also goes to the additional members of the committee.
-In 2020 these are:
+These are:

 - Gen Ashley
 - Rob Chatley